Ambulatory blood pressure monitoring

 There are many possible causes of low blood pressure.
 These include:

-Family history: if you have a family history of low blood pressure, you are at higher risk
+• Family history: You're at higher risk if you have a family history of low blood pressure

-Diet: Lack of nutrients in your diet, or dehydration
+• Diet: A lack of nutrients in your diet or dehydration can lower your blood pressure

-Certain medications: such as beta blockers and and nitroglycerin, which are used to treat heart disease
+• Certain medications: For example, beta blockers and nitroglycerin, which are used to treat heart disease, can have a knock-on effect on blood pressure

 If you experience any of the symptoms associated with low blood pressure, the following tips might help:

-• Try not to sit or stand for long periods, and when you change position, move slowly - especially from sitting to standing
+• Try not to sit or stand for long periods.
+When you change position, move slowly – especially from sitting to standing

 • Take care when getting out of bed and get up slowly

-• Raise the head of your bed by about 15cm (6 inches) with bricks or heavy books
+• Raise the head of your bed by about 15cm (6 inches) – with heavy books, for example

 • Lower your alcohol consumption and avoid caffeinated drinks at night, but increase the amount of water you drink

-High blood pressure - or hypertension - has fewer noticeable symptoms but can lead to serious conditions such as heart attacks and strokes.
+High blood pressure has fewer noticeable symptoms but can lead to serious conditions such as heart attacks and strokes, so it's important to monitor it whether you experience them or not.
+As many as five million UK adults have undiagnosed high blood pressure and don’t know they’re at risk.

 In some cases, high blood pressure has underlying causes, including:

-Family history: if you have a family history of high blood pressure, you are at higher risk
+• Family history: You're at higher risk if you have a family history of high blood pressure.

-Certain medical conditions: such as diabetes and kidney disease
+• Certain medical conditions: Conditions such as diabetes and kidney disease are associated with a higher risk.

-Certain medications: such as the contraceptive pill, steroids, some anti-depressants and some over-the counter cold remedies
+• Certain medications: The contraceptive pill, steroids, some anti-depressants and some over-the-counter cold remedies can increase your blood pressure.

 • Being overweight or obese